DiLi-Lab/PoTeC/README.md

 # PoTeC - Potsdam Textbook Corpus

+> :star2: :star2: If you'd like to ask a question, notice a mistake or want to say anything regarding the data please use the Discussions tab on GitHub.
+We're happy to hear your ideas and feeback!

 This repository contains the Potsdam Textbook Corpus (PoTeC) which is a natural reading eye-tracking corpus.
 Four groups of participants (expert/beginner level students of physics and biology) read 12 short texts taken from textbooks of physics and biology while their eye movements were monitored.